jackspirou/chip/README.md

 ----------
 Long ago I wrote a compiler in college in Java.
 It was for a two series compilers course.
-The language was known as SNARL and the compiler output was MIPS assembly code.
-The MIPS asm then was manually ran on a virtual machine.
+The language was known as SNARL and the compiler output was MIPS assembly (asm) code.
+Since we had no MIPS machines readily available, the asm then was ported and ran on a MIPS emulator.

-While the SNARL compiler was a simple toy for academic purposes, I noticed the simplicity of it's design provided powerful foundations to explore.
+While the SNARL compiler was a simple toy for academic purposes, I noticed that the simplicity of it's design provided powerful foundations to explore further.

 A couple years later, I stumbled upon Golang and I was reminded of the same simplicity of SNARL.
 It was refreshing having dealt with so much Java, and C++.